 Upon closer inspection, the achieved group size is fractionally smaller using the air pistol pellets than the one obtained using the air rifle pellets.
 It was also noticed that the heavier air rifle pellets were not cutting quite as clean a hole in the target.

-From the several previous pellets test that have been carried out over a period of time, it had been established that the Steyr barrels appear to perform the most consistently with a muzzle speed of about 525fps.
+From the several previous pellets test that have been carried out over a period of time, it had been established that the Steyr barrels appear to perform the most consistent with a muzzle speed of about 525fps.

-Therefore it is possible that the size of the air rifle pellet point of impact group, might become slightly improved if the muzzle velocity had been increased to 525fps and likewise there may also have been an improvement to the shape of the air pistol pellet point of impact group if the muzzle velocity had been reduced.
+Therefore it is possible that the size of the air rifle pellet point of impact group might become slightly improved if the muzzle velocity had been increased to 525fps and likewise there may also have been an improvement to the shape of the air pistol pellet point of impact group if the muzzle velocity had been reduced.

-The increased muzzle velocity might also have improved the quality of the holes created by the air rifle pellets and should in theory have moved the point of impact up slightly, to bring it nearer in comparison to the point of impact group achieved with the air pistol pellets.
+The increased muzzle velocity might also have improved the quality of the holes created by the air rifle pellets and should, in theory, have moved the point of impact up slightly, to bring it nearer in comparison to the point of impact group achieved with the air pistol pellets.

 These theories are pure conjecture as it was neither practical nor intended to start making adjustments to the Steyr LP10E air regulator, as the sole purpose of this comparison test was to establish the physical difference in the point of impact group for the two different weights of pellets.

-Whilst both types of the air pellets tested have proven to be capable of maintaining a very good group which would be well within the ten ring.
+Whilst both types of air pellets tested have proven to be capable of maintaining a very good group which would be well within the ten ring.

 However from these fairly small sample figures, despite the considerably lower deviation in the muzzle velocities of the air rifle pellets, which ought to give a more consistent trajectory, it would appear to be favourable to continue using the RWS R10 4.49 air pistol pellets for 10 metre pistol target shooting.